WSQsGithub/STL-CFER/README.md

 ## Comment

-This paper has been summitted to ICRA 2024.
+This paper has been accepted to L-CSS.